Self-assembly of Microcapsules via Colloidal Bond Hybridization and Anisotropy

-\getBib{bib.bib} \paragraph{Supplementary Information} is available in the online version of the paper. \paragraph{Acknowledgements} The authors thank Sonja Castillo for taking the scanning electron microscopy images and Hans Meeldijk and Chris Schneijdenberg for help with freeze drying and transmission electron microscopy.
-Mathijs de Jong is thanked for critically reading the manuscript.
-The Netherlands Organization for Scientific Research (NWO) is acknowledged for funding through a TOP-GO grant (grant no. 700.10.355).
-Alfons van Blaaderen and Marjolein Dijkstra are thanked for useful discussion. \paragraph{Author Contributions} All authors designed the research; C.E. synthesised the particles and analysed the self-assembled structures; J.L. performed and analysed the Monte Carlo simulations.
+\paragraph{Supplementary Information} is available in the online version of the paper. \paragraph{Acknowledgements} The authors thank Bas van Ravensteijn for providing non-deformable, fluorescein functionalized snowman-like particles, Sonja Castillo for taking the scanning electron microscopy images and Hans Meeldijk and Chris Schneijdenberg for help with freeze drying and transmission electron microscopy.
+This work is part of the research programmes VICI 700.58.442 and TOP-GO 700.10.355, which are financed by the Netherlands Organization for Scientific Research (NWO).
+Alfons van Blaaderen and Marjolein Dijkstra are thanked for useful discussion, and Mathijs de Jong is thanked for critically reading the manuscript. \paragraph{Author Contributions} All authors designed the research; C.E. synthesised the particles and analysed the self-assembled structures; J.L. performed and analysed the Monte Carlo simulations.
 W.K. and P.B. supervised the project.
 All authors discussed the results and implications and wrote the paper. \paragraph{Author Information} Reprints and permissions information is available at www.nature.com/reprints.
 The authors declare no competing financial interests.
 Correspondence and requests for materials should be addressed to C.E. (c.h.j.evers@uu.nl) or W.K. (w.k.kegel@uu.nl).

-\getTikxFigure*[\singlecolumnwidth] [ \textit{pH-induced structural rearrangements}.
-Upon decreasing pH from 9.8 to 3.4 at ionic strength $I=\SI{1}{mM}$, the apparent hydrodynamic diameter of CPSAA spheres as measured with dynamic light scattering decreases from 0.79 to \SI{0.57}{\micro m} (left, green open squares), while the measured polydispersity index stays constants (right), indicating that pH does not influence aggregation.
-For CPSAA spheres at $I=\SI{10}{mM}$ (red crosses), electrostatic interaction are screened and the pH dependence is much smaller, indicating that electrostatic repulsion causes the size dependence.
-For CPS spheres at $I=\SI{1}{mM}$ (blue filled circles), the apparent diameter is also constant, suggesting that protonation of carboxylic acid groups at low pH induces the conformational change. ] {DLS}

-\getTikxFigure*[\singlecolumnwidth] [ \textit{Synthesis.} Schematic outline (a) and microscopy images of the synthesis steps.
-Poly(styrene-\textit{co}-acrylic acid) spheres (b-c) are swollen with monomer, heated, and polymerized, resulting in snowman-like particles (d-e).
-Hydrophobic molecules are covalently linked to the carboxylic acid groups, resulting in fluorescent particles after fluoresceinamine binding (f-g). ] {Synthesis}

-\getTikxFigure*[\singlecolumnwidth] [ \textit{Functionalized CPSAA spheres.} (a-d) Fluorescence microscopy images for variations on the fluoresceinamine coupling method, and (e-f) normalized fluorescence intensity, $I/I_\text{max}$, on the horizontal line through the fluorescence maximum. a, blue spheres) Poly(styrene-\textit{co}-acrylic acid) spheres activated and functionalized as described in Methods. b, pink triangles) For activated and functionalized polystyrene spheres. c, red squares) For CPSAA without EDC addition. d, green diamonds) For CPSAA without FlA addition.
-The vertical bars indicate the image level thresholds. ] {Fluorescence}